Commissions and payouts

 Is this the same as payroll?

-No. This page is about operational commission logic and payout, not a full payroll system.
+No. It covers commission rules, accrual and payout, not a full payroll system.
+Commissions are a paid module.